nugent-lab/FindPOTATOs-stable/README.md

 ```
 pip install -r requirements.txt
 ```
-4. (Recommended) To be most effective, this code relies on Find_Orb to screen the found tracklets.
+4. (Optional) To be most effective, this code relies on Find_Orb to screen the found tracklets.
 To install Find_Orb on your machine, follow the instructions here: https://projectpluto.com/install.htm

-5. Modify settings, which are found at the beginning of findPotatos.py.
+5. Modify settings, which are found at the beginning of `findPOTATOs.py`.
 This code has several options, choose what is right to you.
-(See Settings section, below.)
+(See [Examples](#examples).)

-6. Prepare input (or, skip to the Examples section below).
+6. Prepare input (or, skip to [Examples](#examples)).
 The code seeks three source detection files, in ``.csv`` format.
 Detection are each expected to have the following values:

 | Name 	   | Value   | Required? |
 | -------- | ------- | ------- |